Augusto Farfus

-Augusto Farfus Jr. (born 3 September 1983) is a Brazilian professional racing driver, and BMW Motorsport works driver.
+Augusto Celestino Farfus dos Santos Jr. (born 3 September 1983) is a Brazilian professional racing driver, and BMW Motorsport works driver.
 He lives in Monaco.

 Early years

 Born in Curitiba, Farfus first tasted racing in minibike races and won the local championships in 1991.

 Like many drivers, his motorsport career began with karting.
 In 1992, at the age of 9 years, he won the Paraná state championship (cadet class), and mainly competed in São Paulo states championship from 1993 to 1998.
 In 1999 he succeeded in both winning the Italian Winter Cup and finishing runner-up in the North American Championship.
 He is married to Elirane Johnsson.

 Formula racing

 In 2000 Farfus moved to Italy and competed in the Formula Renault Italian championship and the Eurocup series for the next two years, winning the Eurocup in 2001.

 For 2002 he joined Draco Racing in Euro Formula 3000.
 In 2003 he won the Euro Formula 3000 Championship aged just 20 years old.